Pony Penning: Auction of foals

 The annual auction is a fundraiser for the Chincoteague Volunteer Fire Department and is also used to maintain the herd size.
-Since the permit granted to the fire department by the U.S. Fish and Wildlife Service allows them to graze a herd of up to 150 horses, the department uses the auction as a way of keeping the numbers within the limits of the permit since approximately seventy foals are born each year.
+Since the permit granted to the fire department by the U.S. Fish and Wildlife Service allows them to graze a herd of up to 150 horses, the department uses the auction as a way of keeping the numbers within the limits of the permit since approximately seventy to one hundred foals are born each year.
 The auction is conducted by auctioneer Tim Jennings.
-On the Thursday following the swim, approximately sixty foals are auctioned off at the Volunteer Fire Department fairgrounds.
+On the Thursday following the swim, all foals are auctioned off at the Volunteer Fire Department fairgrounds.
 As of 2019, more than 1,297 ponies had been auctioned.
 Items such as photos and prints are also auctioned.
 Typically, the proceeds from one designated foal are donated to a local charity.
 Anyone who attends in the auction can participate and registration is not required.
 Transportation home for auctioned foals must be approved by the pony committee.
-Ponies are typically picked up by 5 p.m. on the Friday after the auction, but occasionally younger foals must be picked up in the fall.
+Ponies are typically picked up by 5 p.m. on the Friday after the auction, but any foals born after May 30th must be picked up in the fall.

 The Feather Fund is a charity which helps children to purchase ponies at the auction.
 The charity was created in 2003 in memory of Carollynn Suplee, who used to attend the auction to help children buy ponies until she died from cancer.
 The charity believes that raising a foal helps to teach children life lessons.

 In 2020 and 2021, due to the COVID-19 pandemic and subsequent cancellation of the pony swim, the auction was held in an online event on SportHorseAuctions.com, which was owned by longtime Chincoteague auctioneer Tim Jennings.
 Photos of the to-be-auctioned foals were posted online along with relevant information about the foal.
 While usually a one-day event, the 2020 auction lasted a week.